 The El Paso County Sheriff’s Office Patrol Division is comprised of three Sections including over one hundred twenty-five men and women dedicated to serve the public and preserve the peace for all who reside in or visit El Paso County.
 With the passing of 1A, this number will be increasing significantly as we add approximately forty-four new deputies to the Patrol Division.

 Welcome to the El Paso County Sheriff’s Office Detention Bureau.
-Our goal in the Detention Bureau is to maintain a safe, secure environment at the Criminal Justice Center (CJC) and the Metro Work Release Facility (MWRF) for those incarcerated.
+Our goal in the Detention Bureau is to maintain a safe, secure environment at the El Paso County Jail and the Metro Work Release Facility (MWRF) for those incarcerated.
 We strive to provide opportunities for inmates to obtain the necessary discipline, skills and therapy through a multi-systemic approach including substance abuse and anger management programs, progressive/regressive classification system, and the Reintegration and Recovery Program, to successfully return to their communities once released.

 The Detention Operations Division is responsible for operating two sections; Intake and Inmate Services, as well as Court Services.